-The most important questions, and the starting point for The Right Questions, are the words where, what, why, when, who, how, and which.
-Using just seven interrogative words as the basis of a strategic questioning methodology can seem too simple at a first glance but the reason for the success of ‘The Right Questions’ approach is that these seven interrogative words are part of the basic building blocks of our language and are therefore hardwired into our thinking.
-In this way the simplicity becomes a fundamental strength of the system.
+The most important questions and the starting point for The Right Questions.
+These are the words where, what, why, when, who, how, and which.
+Using just seven interrogative words as the basis of a strategic questioning methodology is the simplicity of The Right Questions approach.
+These seven interrogative words are part of the basic building blocks of our language; they are hardwired into our thinking.
+In this way, simplicity becomes a fundamental strength of the system.
 That is why they are the most important questions of all.

 “Broadly speaking, the short words are the best, and the old words best of all.”